Eziliram/data_set_presentation_app/REPORT.md

 - Get user vroots
 - working with the ids of the checkboxes of the selected records to be saved into a collection, states of checked and unchecked for a specific user

-## If you had more time
+## If I had more time, I would have:
--if had more time, better pagination for data table
+- implemented field validations and error messages